The Lake City Housing Authority is a Section 8 and Public Housing Public Housing Agency in Lake City, South Carolina.

 The Lake City Housing Authority serves Lake City.

-As of March 31st, 2016 the Lake City Housing Authority manages 229 active Housing Choice Vouchers.
+As of the most recent VMS report, Lake City Housing Authority manages 228 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: